Home

 Nuclear radiation - a risk?

-Given that there are some 440 nuclear reactors worldwide you’d expect the risk of radiation to be high.
-However, the only major nuclear accident that saw radiation escape over large areas has to date been Chernobyl.
-A limited number of people died in this event and there are various estimates of how many people will be affected over the long term.
+A limited number of people died in the Chernobyl event and there are various estimates of how many people will be affected over the long term.
 It should be pointed out that the Chernobyl plant lacked a protective housing, unlike almost all other nuclear reactors and that the shut-down procedures followed were contra-indicated.

 However he also holds that cancer rates have not demonstrably risen as a result.
 According to him the risks of nuclear energy are minimal and outweigh the risks posed by global warming by the use of fossil fuels.